 Start > All Programs > Accessories > System Tools > System Restore > Undo my last restoration > Next

 The above are the navigation paths through which you will come to know how to use Windows System Restore.
 However, before performing this system restore option, it is recommended to take complete data backup else, if any interruptions occur during the system restore process or your system crashes then you may lose all your data.
 If that happens, just use Remo Recover (Windows) software, the best data recovery software.
-It can easily recover lost data from PC or laptop after system restore in just few minutes with utmost ease.
+It can easily recover lost data from PC or laptop after system restore in just a few minutes with utmost ease.